airdeploy/airdeploy-docs/docs/api-reference/go.md

 >- flag functions always resolve with the default variation
 >- `Track` method doesn't record an event

-Rule of thumb: make sure you provided an entity to the Flagger
+Rule of thumb: make sure you always provide an entity to the Flagger

 ## Flag Functions
 ### FlagIsEnabled